notsock/cringe65/README.md

 # cringe65
 65% keyboard with 3 split spacebar support and MX, Alps, and Kailh socket compatability.

+Name comes from the fact that i do not like the keyboard but i couldn't care to change it since i already made it lol

 # Features
 - USBLC6-2SC6 for ESD protection
 - USB Type C